sleekLancelot/visis-assessment-Akinjide/README.md

     adb devices
    ```

-4. Target on of the devices gotten with the command above
+4. Target one of the devices gotten with the command above

    ```bash
     adb -s <deviceId> reverse tcp:8081 tcp:8081